matterholt/matterPage/src/content/blog/2024/2024-02-10-wantaBuildAppForAnimals/index.md

 ### Data

-Keeping the app at a minimal viable product, plan on having a data table with with just animal specs.
+Keeping the app at a minimal viable product, plan on having a data table with with just animal species and general information pertaining to the animal.
+I think the mother/father

-Animal_Species
+<strong>Animal_Species</strong>

 - breed
 - species

-Animal_Specs
+<strong>Animal_Specs</strong>

 - Name/id
 - mother